 - Denominator: 100 ÷ 25 = 4

-Therefore, the simplified fraction for 75/100 is 3/4.
-This means that 75% is equivalent to 3/4.
+So, the simplified fraction for 75/100 is 3/4.
+In plain terms, 75% is equivalent to 3/4.

 Historically, the concept of fractions dates back to ancient civilizations.
 Egyptians and Babylonians used fractions in their calculations for land division, taxation, and construction.
 The modern notation of fractions, however, evolved over centuries, with significant contributions from Indian and Arab mathematicians.
 The use of the horizontal line to separate the numerator and the denominator became standardized in the 16th century.

 Percentages, on the other hand, became widely used in the context of finance and commerce.
-The concept of percentage allowed for easy comparison of different quantities relative to a standard base of 100.
+But the concept of percentage allowed for easy comparison of different quantities relative to a standard base of 100.
 As trade and commerce grew, the use of percentages became increasingly prevalent, leading to the need to convert them into fractions for various calculations.

 Trends and Latest Developments

 In modern mathematics education, converting between percentages and fractions is a fundamental skill taught from elementary school onwards.
-It's a foundational concept that builds the basis for more advanced topics such as ratios, proportions, and algebraic equations.
+Also, it's a foundational concept that builds the basis for more advanced topics such as ratios, proportions, and algebraic equations.
 Understanding how to convert percentages to fractions is not only crucial for academic success but also for practical applications in everyday life.

 Tips and Expert Advice